GSA/digitalgov.gov/content/posts/2014-02-06-join-hhs-ignite-innovation-day-on-friday.md

 url: /2014/02/06/join-hhs-ignite-innovation-day-on-friday/
 date: 2014-02-06 4:23:22 -0400
 title: Join HHS Ignite Innovation Day on Friday
-summary: 'This post was originally published on the IDEA Lab blog by Read Holman, HHS&nbsp;Innovation Advisor to the Chief Technology Officer and an Intrapreneur working in the HHS IDEA Lab.
-Launched last year in &ldquo;beta&rdquo; by Secretary Sebelius,&nbsp;HHS Ignite&nbsp;supports early-stage projects that can be completed in tight time frames.
-Ignite is part of HHS&rsquo;s&nbsp;IDEA Lab, which'
+summary: 'This post was originally published on the IDEA Lab blog by Read Holman, HHS Innovation Advisor to the Chief Technology Officer and an Intrapreneur working in the HHS IDEA Lab.
+Launched last year in &ldquo;beta&rdquo; by Secretary Sebelius, HHS Ignite supports early-stage projects that can be completed in tight time frames.
+Ignite is part of HHS&rsquo;s IDEA Lab, which'
 authors:
   - andreanocesigritz
 categories: